Shirish Baban Deo

-Air Marshal Shirish Baban Deo, PVSM, AVSM, VM, VSM, ADC was the Vice Chief of the Air Staff (VCAS) of the Indian Air Force.
+Air Marshal Shirish Baban Deo, PVSM, AVSM, VM, VSM, ADC is a retired Indian Air Force officer who was the Vice Chief of the Air Staff (VCAS) of the Indian Air Force.
 He assumed the office of Vice Chief on 31 December 2016 from Air Chief Marshal Birender Singh Dhanoa and served in the same capacity till his retirement on 30 September 2018.

 Early life and education

 Deo was born in Nagpur, Maharashtra.
 He attended Somalwar School and is an alumnus of Defence Services Staff College, Wellington.

 Career

 Deo was commissioned into the fighter stream of the Indian Air Force on 15 June 1979.
 He has clocked more than 4000 hours of operational and training flying experience.
 He held several key operational and administrative appointments at various stages of his service including Fighter Combat Leader; A2 qualified instructor and Directing Staff at TACDE; Chief Operations Officer of a front-line forward base; Commanding Officer of Air Force Station Jodhpur; Director General Air Operations at Air Headquarters; Air Officer Commanding of COBRA Group; AD Commander; Air-I at Headquarters; Central Air Command; Air Officer Commanding in Chief of Eastern Air Command and Air Officer Commanding in Chief of Western Air Command.